-If the personal information requested is contained in a document and there is good reason under the Act for withholding some of that information, the employer may decide to grant the requestor access to a copy of that document with any deletions or alterations in respect of the information that could be withheld that it considers necessary.
+If the personal information requested is contained in a document, and there is good reason under the Act for withholding some of that information, the employer may decide to make deletions or alterations of information that could be withheld that it considers necessary, when it provides its copy of the document.

 If information is withheld the employer must inform the requestor of the reason for the information being withheld and the requestor's right to make a complaint to the Commissioner in respect of that decision.